 Generating a network diagram allows you to create a geoschematic or pure schematic view of a set of network elements.
 The resulting diagram content depends on the way the template you selected is configured.
 Starting from the same set of network elements, you can generate different diagrams, for example, diagrams in which content is more or less simplified, diagrams showing the details of some specific containers while other containers are collapsed, and so on.

-You can generate a network diagram using the New command in the Diagram group on the Utility Network or Trace Network tab in the ribbon, or by executing the Create Diagram geoprocessing tool.
+You can generate a network diagram using the New command in the Diagram group on the Utility Network or Trace Network tab in the ribbon, or by running the Create Diagram geoprocessing tool.

 The workflow below explains how to generate network diagrams from the command on the ribbon.